On the Origin of Entropic Gravity and Inertia: Entropic gravity from information loss

+If the observer is instantaneously at the distance $\Delta x=c^2/a$ from the test particle, the test particle is just crossing the Rindler horizon for this specific observer $\Theta$.
 As the test particle crosses the horizon the mass of the particle $m$ should be added to the horizon energy $E_h$, because the horizon energy in our formalism is simply the total energy inside the horizon.
 This induces the increase of the horizon entropy $\Delta S_h$ by Eq. (\ref{ds}) due to the loss of the information about the paths of the test particle.
 Therefore, from Eq. (\ref{1st}) \beqa mc^2=\Delta E_h =T_U \Delta S_h=\frac{\hbar a}{2\pi c k_B} \Delta S_h \eeqa should hold.
-Following the argument in the previous section one can obtain the entropy change in Eq. (\ref{dS}) again.
+Following the argument in the previous section one can obtain the entropy change in Eq. (\ref{dSdx}) again.

-We still need to calculate $T_U$.
-We can safely use the equipartition rule $E_h=N k_BT_h/2$ without assuming the specific thermal nature of the boundary physics, because the partition function $Z_R$ in Eq. (\ref{Z_R}) represents a canonical ensemble.
+To derive Newton's gravity with our formalism we still need to calculate $T_U$.
+We can safely use the equipartition rule $E_h=N k_BT_h/2$ without assuming the specific thermal nature of the boundary physics, because the partition function $Z_R$ represents a canonical ensemble.
 It is another merit of our formalism.
 Here, $N$ is the number of DOF representing the path information of the massive particle inside the horizon.
 We also rely on the holographic principle.
 Following Ref. ~\cite{Verlinde:2010hp} let us assume $N=4 S_{BH}$.
-(In ~\cite{myholography} the holographic principle itself was derived within the information theoretic formalism.)
-Therefore, the horizon energy is \beq Mc^2=E_h=\frac{N k_B T_U}{2}= 2 k_B T_U S_{BH}. \eeq From this equation one obtains $T_U=Mc^2/2 k_B S_{BH}$ and from Eq. (\ref{dS}) the entropic force in Eq. (\ref{F}) arises.
+Therefore, the horizon energy is \beq Mc^2=E_h=\frac{N k_B T_U}{2}= 2 k_B T_U S_{BH}. \eeq From this equation one obtains $T_U=Mc^2/2 k_B S_{BH}$ and from Eq. (\ref{dSdx}) the entropic gravity force in Eq. (\ref{F}) arises.
+This derivation is slightly different from that by Verlinde.
+This information theoretic approach allows us to link Verlinde's formalism to Jacobson's formalism.
+Furthermore, $E_h$ above is consistent with the gravitational (Tolman-Komar) energy calculated by Padmanabhan \cite{Padmanabhan:2009kr}.
+He assumed the horizon entropy is related to the unobserved DOF beyond the horizon as in our theory.